-So for nongovernmental entities, ask “Is it probable that the company will meet its obligations for one year from the opinion date?”
-If it is likely that the entity will meet its obligations, then substantial doubt does not exist.
+So, for nongovernmental entities, ask “Is it probable that the company will meet its obligations for one year from the opinion date?”
+If it is probable that the entity will meet its obligations, then substantial doubt does not exist.
 If it is not probable that the entity will meet its obligations, then substantial doubt exists.

-And what is the period to be considered when assessing going concern?
-One year from the audit report date unless the entity is a government.
-If the entity is a government, then the evaluation period is one year from the financial statement date (though this period can be lengthened in certain circumstances).
+And what is the period of time to be considered when assessing going concern?
+One year from the audit report date—unless the entity is a government.
+If the entity is a government, then the evaluation period is one year from the financial statement date (though this period can lengthen in certain circumstances).

 The going concern evaluation is one that management makes as it considers whether disclosures are necessary.